-LIN event functions are where the ID is decoded to determine what to do next, transmit, receive, and how much.
-The designer should edit or modify the event function to handle specific LIN IDs (see Appendix B for an example).
-One possibility is to set up a jump table.
-Another option is to set up some simple compare logic.
+The LIN event function decodes the ID to determine the next step, what to transmit, receive, and how much.
+The designer should edit or modify the event function to handle specific LIN IDs.
+Refer to Appendix C for an example.
+One possibility is to setup a jump table.
+Another option is to setup some simple compare logic.
 The example firmware uses simple compare logic.